Mutations๐

 If GraphQLErrors

-are raised during steps 1-3, the validation and permission checks continue until
+are raised during steps 1 and 2, the validation and permission checks continue until

 the exception was raised.